 The Municipal Sustainability Initiative (MSI)

-Under the department's five year business plan, $879.6 million in MSI funding is estimated for 2015, subject to legislative approval of the current budget.
+Under the department's proposed five year business plan, $879.6 million in MSI funding is estimated for 2015, subject to legislative approval of the current budget.

 - the MSI operating budget is being maintained at $30 million;